-The official definition of escrow is a deed, bond, money, or other documents kept in control of a third-party, taking effect only when a specified condition has been fulfilled..
+The official definition is a deed, bond, money, or other documents kept in the control of a third-party, taking effect only when a specified condition has been fulfilled.

-Escrow is when you use a third-party to hold onto something until all the details of the transaction are complete and both the buyer and seller are satisfied with the deal.
+Escrow is when you use a third-party to hold onto something until all the transaction details are complete, and both the buyer and seller are satisfied with the deal.

-An escrow service provider is a party that has no interests in the transaction and remains neutral.
-If there is a contract involved, as typically is the case.
+An escrow service provider is a party that has no interest in the transaction and remains neutral if there is a contract involved, as typically is the case.

-The escrow service waits to ensure all of the terms of the contract are fulfilled by both parties before the escrow deposit is released.
+The escrow service waits to ensure both parties fulfill all of the contract terms before the escrow deposit is released.